 What is it?

-New Orleans sandwich created in 1929 by brothers Bennie and Clovis Martin.
+Po’boy is probably on of the most popular cheap eats in New Orleans.
+The sandwich was created in 1929 by brothers Bennie and Clovis Martin.
 Po’boy is actually a shortened version of “poor boy” and, unlike many other iconic dishes of New Orleans, po’boy has well- documented origins.

 The legendary sandwich was invented during the strike of the streetcar motormen and conductors in 1929.
 Martin Brothers owned a Coffee Stand and Restaurant in the French Market and, like many people at the time, sympathized with striking workers.
 “We fed those men free of charge until the strike ended.
 Whenever we saw one of the striking men coming, one of us would say ‘here comes another poor boy,’” recalled Bennie Martin.